dusiasi/Eat-it-Real/README.md

 # Eat it Real

-The Daily Meal Prep App is a web application designed to help users plan their meals efficiently by providing a variety of recipes and meal ideas.
-It utilizes the Spoonacular API to fetch recipe data based on different criteria such as ingredients and diet.
+Eat it Real The Daily Meal Prep App is a web application designed to help users plan their meals efficiently by providing a variety of recipes and meal ideas.
+It utilizes the Spoonacular API to generate daily meal plans based on different criteria such as allergies, diet and calories.

-Features
+# Features
 Generate Meal Plan: Users can generate daily meal plan by using keywords including allergies and diets.

-Save Favorites: Users can save their favorite plans and add to their meal plan.
+Save Meal Plan: Users can save their favorite plans and add to their meal plan.

-Technologies Used
+# Tech Stack
 Frontend: React, Typescript, Vanilla Css

 Backend: Node.js (Express.js), Typescript